HEPLean/HepLean/README.md

 ### Quick installation

-1. Clone this repository.
+- clone this repository
-2. Open a terminal in the cloned directory.
+- Open a terminal in the corresponding directory.
-2. Run `lake -Kenv=dev update`.
+- Run `lake exe cache get`.

-Depending on how up to date this directory is compared to MathLib4 this may lead to errors.
+- Rune `lake build`.